inspec/inspec-aws/docs/resources/aws_ec2_volume_attachment.md

 # aws\_ec2\_volume\_attachment

-Use the `aws_ec2_volume_attachment` InSpec audit resource to test properties of a single specific AWS EC2 VolumeAttachment.
+Use the `aws_ec2_volume_attachment` InSpec audit resource to test properties of a single specific AWS EC2 Volume Attachment.

 The AWS::EC2::VolumeAttachment resource attaches an Amazon EBS volume to a running instance and exposes it to the instance with the specified device name.